hexojs/site/source/docs/helpers.md

 ### css

 Loads CSS files. `path` can be an array or a string.
-If `path` isn't prefixed with `/` or any protocol, it'll be prefixed with root URL.
-If you didn't add extension name `.css` after `path`, it'll be added.
+If `path` isn't prefixed with `/` or any protocol, it'll get prefixed with the root URL.
+If you didn't add the `.css` extension after `path`, it will be added automatically.

 ``` js
 <%- css(path, ...) %>